Uchswas/GenderMag/README.md

 ## Accessibility of Images

 The images required for the GenderMag sessions are saved in the `html/images` folder.
-These images need to be public so that the language model can access them.
+These images must be public so that the LLM can access them.

-You can make the repository public during running the sessions.While making your repository public temporarily can be a quick solution, it poses security risks.
+You can make the repository public while running the sessions.
+While making your repository public temporarily can be a quick solution, it poses security risks.

 ### Alternative Solution: